The Effect of Magnetization on Electron Heating in Low-Density Ultracold Neutral Plasmas

 Electrons are extracted from the plasma with a DC field and directed towards a microchannel plate (MCP) detector.
 Electron collisions with the MCP create a proportional voltage signal.
-That signal is amplified, an example of which is shown in fig. \ref{fig:timings}.
+The MCP collects all electrons that escape the plasma given reasonable experimental conditions, both perpendicular and parallel to any applied fields.
+That signal is amplified, an example of which is shown in Fig. \ref{fig:timings}.
 This is referred to as the electron escape signal.
-For ease of analysis, the signal is integrated with respect to time (fig. \ref{fig:timings}b).
+For ease of analysis, the signal is integrated with respect to time (Fig. \ref{fig:timings}b).
 A more thorough overview of the experimental apparatus can be found in references \citenum{Lab} and \citenum{Lab2}.

 To determine the density, we use UNPs formed with initial energies above threshold ($T_0=3.5\ \mathrm{K}$).
 We apply RF pulses and find the RF frequency that resonantly drives electron center-of-mass motion\cite{Lab2}.
 That frequency is a function of UNP density.
 This provides a measurement of the spatial size of the UNP given the electron-to-MCP signal calibration and that in turn allows for a density determination based on the total electron number detected for all experimental conditions.